wagtail/wagtail/docs/reference/hooks.rst

   hooks.register('name_of_hook', my_hook_function)

-If you need your hooks to run in a particular order, you can pass the ``order`` parameter:
+If you need your hooks to run in a particular order, you can pass the ``order`` parameter.
+If order is not specified then the hooks proceed in the order given by INSTALLED_APPS.
+Wagtail uses hooks internally, too, so you need to be aware of order when overriding built-in Wagtail functionality (i.e. removing default summary items):

 .. code-block:: python